Understanding Insomnia Medications: A Comprehensive Guide

 Can be expensive and may not be covered by all insurance plans

 Prescription sleep medications can be helpful tools—but they’re not a cure.
 Most work best when combined with cognitive behavioral therapy for insomnia (CBT-I), good sleep hygiene, and stress management.
-If you're struggling with sleep, talk to your healthcare provider.
-Together, you can create a plan that’s tailored to your needs and supports long-term rest and recovery.

 Disclaimer: This post is for educational purposes only and does not replace medical advice.
 Always consult your healthcare provider before starting or stopping any medication.